JohnHenryCo/docs/masternodes/setup.rst

    Dash Masternode Tool startup screen

-Click the third button from the left **Check Dash Network Connection** in the top left corner of the main window to verify that the connection is working.
+Make sure all your Trezor wallets are closed and your Trezor is disconnected, then Click the third button from the left **Check Dash Network Connection** in the top left corner of the main window to verify that the connection is working.
 Then connect your Trezor device and click the next button **Test Hardware Wallet Connection** to verify the Trezor connection is